Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 	Reading from a mutable variable is done via the operator ``<-``.

-In the ``getHello()`` transition, we will first read from a mutable variable, and then we construct and issue the event.
+In the ``getHello()`` transition, we will first read from a mutable variable, and then we construct and emit the event.

 Scilla version